UoB-COMSM0110/2024-group-11/README.md

 ## Testing

 ### White Box Testing
-We first find the code segment for collision implementation and set two tasks: 1.
-Boundary condition test: Check whether the object can correctly detect collision when it touches the boundary.
+We first find the code segment for collision implementation and set two tasks:
+1. Boundary condition test: Check whether the object can correctly detect collision when it touches the boundary.
 2. Overlap test: Test whether the system can accurately calculate and respond to collisions when two objects overlap.
-After the test, we found that the actual results were the same as the expected results, and there were no functional defects or abnormalities.
+After the test, we found that the actual results were the same as the expected results and there were no functional defects or abnormalities.

 ### Black Box Testing
-We open the archive as a new player and set two tasks: 1.
-Score accumulation: whether you can add points by interacting with gold coins or passing through pipes.
+We open the archive as a new player and set two tasks:
+1. Score accumulation: whether you can add points by interacting with gold coins or passing through pipes.
 2. Highest score record: Whether the highest score scored by a player will be recorded.
 After the test, we found that the actual results were the same as the expected results, and there were no functional defects or abnormalities.

 ## Challenges
 ### Challenge 1: Collision Detection.